Corb3nik/Corb3nik.github.io/_posts/asis-finals-2016/2016-09-12-masterpage.md

 ![payload](/assets/img/asis-finals-2016/payload.png)

-With this payload, we injection a `UNION` query that will return a row containing an `id` of `admin` and a `pw` of `0`, resulting in the flag being printed on the page :
+With this payload, we inject a `UNION` query that will return a row containing an `id` of `admin` and a `pw` of `0`, resulting in the flag being printed on the page :

 ![flag](/assets/img/asis-finals-2016/flag.png)